 - For-profit projects;

 - Annual field days or festivals;

-- Capital equipment and fixed assets (vehicles, motorized boats, ATVs, snowmobiles, large ice fishing houses, trailers, sheds, greenhouses, computer equipment, and other larger capital equipment or items (small canoes, kayaks, portable ice shelters and bicycles are eligible);
+- Capital equipment and fixed assets such as vehicles, motorized boats, ATVs, snowmobiles, large ice fishing houses, trailers, sheds, shelters, platforms, greenhouses, computer equipment and other larger capital equipment or items (small canoes, kayaks, portable ice shelters and bicycles are eligible);

-- Administrative costs, such as overhead, indirect costs, or insurance.
+- Administrative costs, such as overhead, insurance or indirect costs.

 The DNR extends its thanks to the Connecticut Department of Environmental Protection for the use of "No Child Left Inside."